Bipin-24/tirthanportal/pages/docs/zeenea-access-request-api.md

 You can create a new Access Request API key in Zeenea Administration.
 To create the API Key, follow the instructions in [Create an API key](../Zeenea_Administration/zeenea-managing-api-keys.md#create-an-api-key).

 {% callout type="warning" %}
-Important: When creating the API key, you must select the **Access request** permission scope.
+When creating the API key, you must select the **Access request** permission scope.
 This permission scope is required to manage access requests through the API.
-{% /callout%}
+{% /callout %}

 #### Request Headers